yjs/yjs/renderer.md

 changes, including information about who created, deleted, or formatted content.
 This enables powerful collaborative editing features such as authorship tracking and change visualization.
-The information about who performed which changes can be handled by a separate CRDT (which is part of the attribution manager).
+The information about who performed which changes can be handled by a separate CRDT (which is part of the renderer).

 ## Core Concepts

-### Attribution Manager
+### Renderer

-The `attributionManager` is the central component that tracks and manages attribution data.
-It must be passed to methods that support attribution to enable the feature.
+A `renderer` renders Content (with its Attributions) to a delta.
+It is the central component for the attribution feature: pass it to methods like `toDelta()` / `getDelta()` to render content together with attribution metadata.

-Different implementations of AttributionManager are available for different use cases:
+Different implementations of Renderer are available for different use cases:
-- `DiffingAttributionManager`: Highlights the differences between two Yjs documents
+- `DiffRenderer`: Highlights the differences between two Yjs documents
-- `SnapshotAttributionManager`: Highlights the differences between two snapshots
+- `SnapshotRenderer`: Highlights the differences between two snapshots

 ### Attributed Content